cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 ```

 That also doesn't work because we are still mutating the single `MutableData` instance; whether that is
-reference by the same or different `Lazy` instances is irrelevant.
+reference by the same or different `Lazy` instances is irrelevant to the problem.

 ### Lazy with custom equality